-43. Dell's competitors such as Microsoft, Apple, and Oracle have confirmed the importance and value of encryption systems that protect data in the Cloud.
+42. Oracle competitors such as Microsoft and Apple have confirmed the importance and value of encryption systems that protect data in the Cloud.
 Brendon Lynch, Chief Privacy Officer at Microsoft described the importance that Microsoft places on secure encryption in the cloud: